-Place firm tofu in sieve and cover with paper towel.
-Place silken tofu in fine-mesh sieve, cover with paper towel and top with small, weighted bowl to press gently.
-Set aside 1 hour.
+Place firm tofu in fine-mesh sieve and cover with paper towel.
+Place soft tofu in another fine-mesh sieve, cover with paper towel and top with small, weighted bowl.
+Let sit 1 hour, or until pressed and drained.

 With food processor running, drop in garlic to chop.
-Add shallot, mushroom, pepper, carrot and edamames.
+Add shallot, mushroom, pepper, carrot and edamame.
 Pulse to mince, leaving some texture.
-(You should have 1 to 1-1/4 cups/250 to 300 mL) chopped vegetables.)
+(You should have 1 to 1-1/4 cups/250 to 300 mL.)

 In 12-inch (30 cm) skillet (preferably cast iron or non-stick), heat 1 tbsp (15 mL) oil on medium until shimmery.
-Add vegetables and 1/4 tsp (1 mL) salt.
+Add vegetable mixture and 1/4 tsp (1 mL) salt.
 Cook, stirring often, 3 minutes, or until softened and turning golden.
-Scrape into medium bowl and let sit 5 minutes to cool.
-Wipe pan well and set aside.
+Scrape into medium bowl.
+Cool 5 minutes.
+Wipe pan well and reserve.

-Using fork, combine vegetables with honey or syrup, miso, soy sauce, sesame oil and mustard to vegetable mixture.
+Add honey or syrup, miso, soy sauce, sesame oil and mustard to vegetable mixture.
 Combine with fork.
 Sprinkle with cornstarch.
 Combine evenly.
 Add sesame seeds, almonds, soft tofu, 1/4 tsp (1 mL) salt and pepper.
 Crumble in firm tofu.
-Using fork, mash together.
+Mash together with fork.
 Adjust salt.
-Pat into 4 or 8 patties about 1/2-inch (1 cm) thick.
+Pat into 4 to 8 patties (each 1/2 inch/1 cm thick).

-Heat remaining 2 tbsp (30 mL) oil in reserved skillet on medium until shimmery.
-Add patties and cook, turning once, 2 to 3 minutes per side, until heated through, with crisp, golden brown crusts.
+In reserved skillet, heat remaining 2 tbsp (30 mL) oil on medium until shimmery.
+Add patties.
+Cook, turning once, 2 to 3 minutes per side, until heated through, with crisp, golden brown crusts.

-- For the crushed almonds, I used thinly sliced nuts and crumbled them with my fingers.
+- For the crushed almonds, I use thinly sliced nuts and crumble them with my fingers.

-- These burgers are very easy to make.
-The only tricky part is turning them.
+Oh No: Turning these patties is the only tricky part of an otherwise easy recipe.
 They can break if you turn them roughly and/or don’t allow the crispy crust to develop.
 Slider-sized patties are easier to handle than the burger size.